Sustainability Strategy Our Challenges

 Environmental Issues

-• Waste: Anything that can’t be recycled goes to landfill, which generates Greenhouse Gas emissions that are fuelling global warming and making climate change worse.
+- Waste: Anything that can’t be recycled, refurbished or reused goes to landfill, which generates Greenhouse Gas emissions that are fuelling global warming and making climate change worse.
 Waste also causes pollution on land, which causes biodiversity loss and degrades the quality of our water

-• Materials: Using new wood, paper, metal, etc. to create event staging, backdrops, and artworks means that ever more natural resources (like trees and water) are being used up.
+- Materials: Using new materials, such as wood, metal fabrics etc. to create event staging, signage and dressings means that ever more natural resources (like trees and water) are being used up.
 These resources aren’t infinite, and we need to think about leaving enough for future generations

 Social Challenges